Causal Analysis with Cross-Sectional Data

 Modality: In presence

-The course provides both a sound understanding of each method as well as practical exercises to implement these methods using Stata.
+The course provides both a sound understanding of each method as well as practical exercises to implement these methods using Stata (or R).

 There will also be plenty of time to discuss research projects and ideas related to the methods of the course by the participants.

 Some elementary knowledge of regression analysis, in particular linear regression, will be necessary to be able to fully follow the content of the course.
 Statistical analyses will be conducted with Stata.
-A general knowledge of the software will be necessary to implement the practical exercises, as there won’t be the time to learn basic commands.
+A general knowledge of the software will be necessary to implement the practical exercises, as there won’t be time to learn basic commands.
+Participants can also conduct all exercises in R if they wish, but we will only have time to discuss the commands in Stata.